Cattle markets to open from 6am to 7pm

 LAHORE: Federal Minister for Planning, Development and Special Initiatives Asad Umar chaired a meeting of the National Command and Operation Centre (NCOC) in the provincial capital on Monday to chalk out a strategy for curbing possible spread of COVID-19 ahead of Eidul Azha.

 The participants of the meeting were briefed about TTQ and smart lockdown strategy.
-The meeting was told that around 300,000 people were saved from COVID-19 infection throug timely response.
+The meeting was told that around 300,000 people were saved from COVID-19 infection through timely response.

 It was told that local organizations are playing a key role in combatting corona.
 Moreover, it was told that the NCOC identified 30 cities as COVID-19 hot spot, whereas, currently, 321 smart lockdowns have been enforced in the entire country.